 So what’s a community property state?
 In a community property state, all assets and all debt belong to both spouses.
 Says Lindsay, “The phrase, ‘What’s yours is mine and what’s mine is yours’ is actual law in these states.”
 There are currently nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
 If you live in one of these states and you’re getting a FHA or VA loan, your mortgage company will look at the debts of both spouses.

 Well, there you have it.
 Are you and your spouse considering a one-spouse mortgage?
-Leave your questions in the comments section below!
+Speak with a home loan expert or leave your questions in the comments section below!